-[Name of school/college] holds [insert event] to support Time to Talk Day
+[Name of education setting] holds [insert event] to support Time to Talk Day

-[Name of school/youth club/organisation] is supporting Time to Talk Day on Thursday 6 February 2025 and encouraging as many people as possible to choose to talk about mental health.
+[Name of group] is supporting Time to Talk Day on Thursday 6 February 2025 and encouraging as many people as possible to choose to talk about mental health.

-Time to Talk Day aims to get as many people as possible talking about mental health.
+Time to Talk Day Time to Talk Day aims to get as many people as possible talking about mental health.
 This year's campaign focuses on getting comfortable opening up conversations about mental health and having safe spaces where these conversations can occur.
 See Me is encouraging the people of Scotland to have open conversations about how we're feeling and what we need to feel comfortable talking about mental health to combat the stigma that still exists.

-[Name of school/youth club/organisation] will join thousands of other groups, schools and members of the public, who will all be having conversations about mental health on Time to Talk Day.
-Activity planned for the day by [Name of school/youth organisation] will include [Please add a paragraph in here about what your group is specifically doing].
+[Name of education setting] will join thousands of other groups, schools and members of the public, who will all be having conversations about mental health on Time to Talk Day.
+Activity planned for the day by [Name of education setting] will include [Please add a paragraph in here about what your group is specifically doing].